tombrossard0/raytracing-with-cuda/README.md

 # CUDA Raytracer

-This project is a simple GPU-based raytracer using CUDA, C++, SDL2, ImGui and OpenGL (OpenGL is only used to support ImGui).
+This project is a simple GPU-based raytracer using CUDA, C++, SDL2, ImGui and OpenGL.
 It supports rendering single images, generating frame sequences from user inputs in realtime and creating animated GIFs.

 ![screenshot](images/screenshot.png)